code-distortion/adapt/README.md

 >
 > Because Adapt dynamically decides which database/s to use based on the settings for each test, it's not practical to pre-determine which ones to rebuild until they are needed.
 And because of the nature of parallel testing, it's also not possible to simply remove *all* of the databases before running the tests.
 >
-> Instead, simply run `php artisan adapt:remove` or `php artisan adapt:remove --force` before running your tests.
+> Instead, simply run `php artisan adapt:clear` or `php artisan adapt:clear --force` before running your tests.

 ### Dusk browser tests

-Once you've added `$this->shareConfig($browser);` to your [Dusk](https://laravel.com/docs/9.x/dusk) browser tests, you'll be able to run your browser tests alongside your other tests.
+Once you've added `$this->useAdapt($browser);` to your [Dusk](https://laravel.com/docs/9.x/dusk) browser tests, you'll be able to run your browser tests alongside your other tests.
 Including when running them in parallel.

 See the [dusk browser testing section](#dusk-browser-test-usage) for more details.